joluizquierdo/github-action-rust-template/README.md

 /tmp/rust/release/scaffold
 ```

-Finally, commit the changes to your repository:
+Commit the changes to your repository:

 ```bash
 git add -A